-Fight for the Future: Working Assets, Inc., is the parent company of Fight for the Future, Inc. No publicly held corporation owns stock or any other interest in either Fight for the Future, Inc. or Working Assets, Inc.
+Fight for the Future: Working Assets, Inc., is the parent company of Fight in either Fight for the Future, Inc. or Working Assets, Inc.

 Free Press: Free Press is a national, nonpartisan, nonprofit organization.
 Free Press has no parent corporations nor is there any publicly held corporation that owns stock or other interest in Free Press.